G. I. Taylor: Career and research

 In 1913 Taylor served as a meteorologist aboard the Ice Patrol vessel Scotia, where his observations formed the basis of his later work on a theoretical model of mixing of the air.

 At the outbreak of World War I, Taylor was sent to the Royal Aircraft Factory at Farnborough to apply his knowledge to aircraft design, working, amongst other things, on the stress on propeller shafts.
-Not content just to sit back and do the science, he also learned to fly aeroplanes and studied the stability of parachutes.
+He also learned to fly aeroplanes and studied the stability of parachutes.

 After the war Taylor returned to Trinity and worked on an application of turbulent flow to oceanography.
 He also worked on the problem of bodies passing through a rotating fluid.
 In 1923 he was appointed to a Royal Society research professorship as a Yarrow Research Professor.
 This enabled him to stop teaching, which he had been doing for the previous four years, and which he both disliked and had no great aptitude for.
 It was in this period that he did his most wide-ranging work on fluid mechanics and solid mechanics, including research on the deformation of crystalline materials which followed from his war work at Farnborough.
 He also produced another major contribution to turbulent flow, where he introduced a new approach through a statistical study of velocity fluctuations.

-In 1934, Taylor, roughly contemporarily with Michael Polanyi and Egon Orowan, realised that the plastic deformation of ductile materials could be explained in terms of the theory of dislocations developed by Vito Volterra in 1905.
+In 1934, Taylor, roughly contemporaneously with Michael Polanyi and Egon Orowan, realised that the plastic deformation of ductile materials could be explained in terms of the theory of dislocations developed by Vito Volterra in 1905.
 The insight was critical in developing the modern science of solid mechanics.

 In 1936 he presented the Royal Institution Christmas Lectures, on "Ships".
 One of these, on "why ships roll in a rough sea", was the first RI Christmas Lecture to be televised, by the BBC.